MicrosoftDocs/power-platform/power-platform/developer/test-engine/overview.md

 ### Unsupported controls

-While work to provide full control coverage is in progress, support for the following controls are currently unavailable:
+While work to provide full control coverage is in progress, support for the following controls is currently unavailable:

 - Charts
 - Media